crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Size
   Different species have different sizes: Spriggans and Felids are very small;
-  Kobolds are small; Ogres and Trolls are large; Nagas and Armataurs are large with a medium torso; all other species are medium-sized.
+  Kobolds are small; Oni and Trolls are large; Nagas and Armataurs are large with a medium torso; all other species are medium-sized.
 Many talismans will change your size.
 Size affects your evasion: the smaller your character, the more evasive it is.
 On the other hand, characters of larger than medium size